-The Tamil Nadu Energy Company has completed construction of a 1,500MW thermal power plant at Vallur in Tiruvallur district, India, in 2014.
+The Tamil Nadu Energy Company completed construction of a 1,500MW thermal power plant at Vallur in Tiruvallur district, India, in 2014.
 Tamil Nadu Energy Board (TNEB) has an equal stake in the project with NTPC (formerly known as the National Thermal Power Corporation).
 The total cost of the project was estimated at Rs80bn (€100m or $113m).

-The project's ground breaking ceremony took place in September 2007.
+The project’s ground breaking ceremony took place in September 2007.
 The plant was constructed in two phases.
-Phase I included construction of two 500MW units.
+Phase I included the construction of two 500MW units.
 The 216t boiler drum of Unit 1 was erected in June 2010.
 Unit I was commissioned in March 2012 followed by unit 2 in August 2013.

 Phase II included the construction of the third unit of 500MW.
 Independent works on phase II began in 2010.
-The unit was synchronised to grid in February 2014 and started commercial production in February 2015.
+The unit was synchronised to the grid in February 2014 and started commercial production in February 2015.

 Vallur project finance

 Phase I of the project cost about Rs54bn ($1.15bn).
 The debt-equity ratio of the project is 7:3.
 The Rural Electrification Corporation (REC) sanctioned Rs38bn ($809m) to meet the entire debt portion of the project.

 The cost of phase II was estimated at Rs30bn ($639m).
 REC advanced a loan of Rs21bn ($447m) for the second phase in April 2010.